-Virtual@APS is different from our K-12 Virtual Learning Program during the 2021-22 school year.
+Virtual@APS is different from our K-12 Virtual Learning Program.
 Please visit the VLP site for more information on that program.

 Why should I take a virtual/online class?

 There are many reasons why a student might want to take a virtual/online class.
 Here are a few:

 - to take a course that isn’t offered in a face-to-face setting

 - to solve scheduling conflicts

 - to take a course outside of the regular school day schedule

 - to help in situations that keep a student from attending school

 - to meet the graduation requirement of taking at least one online course

 - to develop skills in preparation for college and the work place; skills such as time management, technology, online collaboration, self-motivation, and more